72 Notable alumni of

 -

-Lara Vapnyar is a Russian-American author currently living in the United States.
+Lara Vapnyar is a Russian-American writer currently living in the United States.
 She studied comparative literature at CUNY and worked with André Aciman and Louis Menand.

 -